top of page

 Everything we do disturbs the birds anyway so if you are worried, you should not take any photos at all.

 This is a valid point.
 However, we will never stop bird photography.
-Therefore, it is better to adopt a realistic approach to what is and is not possible and lead by example.
+Therefore, it's better to adopt a realistic approach to what is and is not possible and lead by example.
 It isn't possible to stop people being birders or bird photographers, but it is possible to demonstrate that those activities can be successfully conducted in a way that has the lowest impact on our birdlife.

 Birding brings in income needed to protect birds.